vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/credentials/Get-VCFCredential.md

 ### -resourceName

-specifies the resource name of the credential.
+Specifies the resource name of the credential.

 ```yaml
 Type: String